 Digitalization of content to boost the requirement for training in the Latin America e-learning market

-The training segment dominated the majority of the market share in 2017, growing at a CAGR of around 4% during the forecast period.
-The introduction of digitalized courses and content along with LMS systems and MOOCs that enable access to a large pool of learning content is propelling the need for e-training classes in the Latin American market.
+The training segment dominated the majority of the shares in 2017, growing at a CAGR of around 4% during the forecast period.
+The introduction of digitalized courses and content along with LMS systems and MOOCs that enable access to a large pool of learning content is propelling the need for e-training classes in the region.
 The Latin American training segment is witnessing an influx of professional, governmental-related, and academic modules which is driving the need for these services.
 The training modules include providing information regarding certain processes and day-to-day operations in an online environment.
 The different methods for e-training include speeches, videos, text documents, demonstrations, and other materials.
-Focus on skill development will lead to the demand for effective training in the Latin America market.
+Focus on skill development will lead to the demand for effective training in the market.

-The end-user segment in the Latin America e-learning market is categorized into K-12, higher education, corporates, government, and vocational.
+The end-user segment is categorized into K-12, higher education, corporates, government, and vocational.
 K-12 was the largest end-users, occupying the majority market share in 2017 and growing at a CAGR of around 3% during the forecast period.
 The modernization and use of varied applications of new technologies in the K-12 sector is propelling the growth of the Latin American market.
-The increasing use of products and solutions for digital publishing incorporated by digital technologies is fueling the need for sophisticated learning modules in this segment in the market.
-The increasing implementation of mobile devices and gamification tools will revolutionize the K-12 segment in the Latin America e-learning market during the forecast period.
-All online players in this market are rethinking their offerings to be a major player an education technology plays an important and strategic role in changing from textbooks to e-books in the Latin American market.
+The increasing use of products and solutions for digital publishing incorporated by digital technologies is fueling the need for sophisticated learning modules in this segment. segmentduring the forecast period.
+All online players in this market are rethinking their offerings to be a major player an education technology plays an important and strategic role in changing from textbooks to e-books in the region.

 Brazil dominated the largest market share in 2017, growing at a CAGR of around 1% during the forecast period.
 Brazil is the fifth largest higher education market in the world and the largest in Latin America.
-The growing need for corporate and vocational courses is driving the growth of this region in the Latin American market.
+The growing need for corporate and vocational courses is driving the growth of this region.
 The rising number of smartphones and growing internet penetration is driving the growth of the market in Brazil.
 The launch of the PROINFO program in 2007 promotes installations of computer and related technology labs in public elementary and high schools, laptops for teachers and students, digital boards, projectors, and tablets.
 Such initiative by the government will augment the development of Brazil in the Latin America e-learning market.

 The Latin America e-learning market is witnessing the development of new technologies and platforms by several vendors to sustain the competition in the market.
 The top players are offering highly customizable platforms that can enable instructors to customize content dynamically as per the student’s requirements to gain a larger market share.
-The increasing number of strategic mergers and acquisitions will intensify the competition levels in the Latin America e-learning market over the next few years.
+The increasing number of strategic mergers and acquisitions will intensify the competition levels over the next few years.
 The vendors are focusing on providing freemium offerings with attractive short-term subscription pricing to boost these revenues in the market.
-The increasing investment in the development of gamified and contextualized interfaces will transform the Latin American market during the forecast period.
+The increasing investment in the development of gamified and contextualized interfaces will transform the market during the forecast period.